-Climate Change: Do I need to stop eating meat?
+Climate change: Do I need to stop eating meat?

 The diagram below is based on research published in the Science journal, which estimated emissions per serving of different foods.
 It shows a wide range of potential environmental impact, even within the same foods, depending on how and where they are produced.

 According to the UK's Agriculture and Horticulture Development Board, greenhouse gas emissions are lower from UK-produced beef, partly because the "landscape and climate is perfect for growing grass, with grasslands covering 65% of our farmland and 50% of total land".
-This means cows don't rely on as much grain and other feed, which can have a high carbon footprint.
+This means cows don't rely as much on grain and other feed, which can have a high carbon footprint.

 Other factors around the world vary the environmental impact.
 Beef production is the leading cause of deforestation in tropical rainforests such as the Amazon, says food sustainability researcher Valentina Caldart.
 This adds to the environmental impact of beef from that part of the world.